Getting Started

 RPC Auto-Linking

 Call backend functions from your frontend with full type safety.
-No manual API definitions needed.
+Generated from explicit RPC metadata and committed manifest output.

 Powerful CLI